warrenson/symlinked_markdown_test/foo.md

 A symlink called `README.md` which points to this file renders fine in GitHub.
 A symlink called `README.md` which points to this file renders fine in GitHub.
 A symlink called `README.md` which points to this file renders fine in GitHub.
 This is markdown with a [link](%%%%%%%) containing a target with 7 `%` chars.

-A symlink called `README.md` which points to this file renders fine in GitHub.
+A symlink called `README.md` which points to this file renders fine in GitHub.A symlink called `README.md` which points to this file renders fine in GitHub.